lilxyzw/VRCLightVolumes/Documentation/HowToUse.md

 You just need to use a [shader that has VRC Light Volumes support](/Documentation/CompatibleShaders.md) and that's it.
 Nothing else to do!

+> [!NOTE]
-> ⚠️ Note: Unfortunately, there is no way to make avatars cast light volumes light, it can only be integrated into worlds.
+> Unfortunately, there is no way to make avatars cast light volumes light, it can only be integrated into worlds.

 ## Light Volumes Quick World Setup